ThimbleFire/Blackhole-Inferno/README.md

 Crew will behave autonomously, but can be instructed to perform tasks in advance so they don't fall asleep or die of hunger in the middle of a space fight.

+Like a sims-like, the interior of the crew's home, the ship, can be customised by adding walls, flooring, furniture and ship modules in mounting points.

+Different ships have different shapes and sizes of mounting points.
+Modules such as turrets, can have prefixes, suffixes and implicit enhancements.

 **__MASTER TODO LIST__**
 * [ ] 1.0
   * [x] align